 Hello and welcome!
 I'm RaNae Merrill.
 I'm an award-winning quilter, author and teacher.
-Her training as a concert pianist and that's what inspired me to create Free-Motion Mastery in a Month, the unique approach to teaching free-motion machine quilting that has become the focus of my quilting endeavors these days.
+I'm also a concert pianist and that's what inspired me to create Free-Motion Mastery in a Month, the unique approach to teaching free-motion machine quilting that has become the focus of my quilting endeavors these days.

-She began quilting in 1989 (my first year of graduate school), beginning with a half-finished, king-sized quilt her grandmother had been making for her when she died in 1976.
-When she found a batch of nine-patch squares in a trunk that had belonged to that grandmother, she started making baby quilts for her nieces and nephews, incorporating Grandma’s blocks into each one.
-When people began praising her designs and suggesting that she quilt professionally, she brushed off the idea as impractical.
+I began quilting in 1989 (my first year of graduate school), beginning with a half-finished, king-sized quilt my grandmother had been making for me when she died in 1976.
+When I found a batch of nine-patch squares in a trunk that had belonged to that grandmother, I started making baby quilts for my nieces and nephews, incorporating Grandma’s blocks into each one.
+When people began praising my designs and suggesting that I quilt professionally, I brushed off the idea as impractical.

-Several years later, she began to experiment with making some of her travel photographs into fabric designs.
-When she went to ask advice, the head designer at Blank Quilting bought one of the lines, and suggested that she attend Quilt Market, where she was astonished to discover that being a professional quilter could, indeed, be a rewarding career!
+Several years later, though, I began to experiment with making some of my travel photographs into fabric designs.
+I went to ask advice from the head designer at Blank Quilting, and you know the rest of the story.

-Today RaNae designs quilts and patterns, writes quilting books and teaches workshops in the USA and abroad -- in both English and Spanish.
+Today I design quilts and patterns, write quilting books and teach workshops in the USA and abroad -- in both English and Spanish.
 I still love to travel, though lately it seems like more of a treat to stay home and quilt!

 To use photos for print or web: Photos of RaNae for publicity purposes are available by clicking on the links above.
 (The photos will open in a new browser window.
 The image for print is rather large and may take a bit of time to open.)
 Once the image is open, save it to your computer by moving the mouse to the upper left corner and clicking on the Save icon when it appears, or by right-clicking your mouse and selecting "Save Picture As....".
 When using this photo, please include the photo credit "Photo by Dave Cross."